 The same is occurring for McDonalds as far as its poultry suppliers.
 McDonalds, a bellwether for the fast food industry, is continuing to report stalling in its global same-store revenues after reporting a dismal 0.1% rise in the fourth quarter, compared to 3.1% for 2012.
-While the company beat the fourth-quarter revenues and earnings estimates, McDonalds warned that January will … Read More
+While the company beat the fourth-quarter revenues and earnings estimates, McDonalds warned that January will likely … Read More

 When consumer spending on fast foods slows, you have to take note.
 This is the case with McDonalds Corporation (NYSE/MCD), a bellwether for the fast food industry, after the maker of the “Big Mac” reported some recent stalling in its global same-store revenues.
 The stock fell after the news of the slowing, but it has since rallied after reporting a 2.4% rise in global comparable sales in November, which was a surprise…but a nice one.